justin-napolitano/document-parser/index.md

   - pdf
   - api
   - docker
+  - document parsing
+  - pytest
-seoPrimaryKeyword: document parsing
+seoPrimaryKeyword: document parsing API
 seoSecondaryKeywords:
-  - fastapi api
+  - FastAPI document parser
-  - unstructured library
+  - Unstructured library usage
-  - multi-format documents
+  - file type detection
+  - document processing pipeline
+  - Docker Compose setup
 seoOptimized: true
 topicFamily: automation
 topicFamilyConfidence: 0.9
 topicFamilyNotes: >-
   The post is about building and deploying an automated document parsing API using FastAPI, Docker, and handling multiple filetypes with parsing pipelines.
   This fits well with 'automation' which covers build, deployment, and automation tooling.
 Other families like datascience or devtools do not match the core focus on an automated API service and document ingestion pipeline.
+kind: project
+id: github-document-parser
 ---

 # document-parser: Technical Overview and Implementation